 generally, all such matters as are commonly the subject matter of the rules of an unincorporated association.

-The trustees must adopt such means as they think sufficient to bring the rules and bye- laws to the notice of members of the Society.
+The trustees must adopt such means as they think sufficient to bring the rules and bye- laws to the notice of members of the Charity.

-The rules or bye-laws shall be binding on all members of the Society.
-No rule or bye-law shall be inconsistent with, or shall affect or repeal anything contained in, this constitution.
+The rules or bye-laws shall be binding on all members of the Charity.
+No rule or bye-law shall be inconsistent with, or shall affect or repeal anything contained in this constitution.

 Finance